 LiDAR and Photo modes give the ability to capture 3D objects or the scenery using smartphones in two ways.
 If LiDAR technology on iPhones became a significant time-saver for processing certain scans (sceneries, murals, streets).
 Then processing photo sets in photogrammetry software is usually done on a relatively powerful PC or in the cloud via PC (f/e Autodesk ReCap software).
 Polycam is one of the first mobile apps that enabled uploading photo sets to the powerful PC/Server in the cloud.
 Once in the cloud, Apple’s Object Capture 3D reconstruction software does the job and 3D models become available to download after a short duration.

-At the moment LiDAR works on iPhones 12 PRO or higher versions.
+LiDAR works on iPhones 12 PRO or higher versions.
 Photo Mode should be working on all iOS devices.
-According to Polycam, an Android version of the application with the Photo Mode feature is expected to be released by the end of this year.
+According to Polycam, an Android version of the application with the Photo Mode feature is expected to be released soon.

-While Android users are waiting for Polycam Android version, they can try a handy Polycam for Web feature.
+Other than iOS or Android users can try a handy Polycam for Web feature.

 Which Mode to Use: LiDAR or Photo? – Both

 First of all, if an object or scenery is important for you, I would recommend capturing it using the LiDAR mode to start with.
 The capture in LiDAR plays as a sort of a warm-up.
 As the LiDAR’s result comes very quickly, it is easy to get the feel of where to pay attention when taking the photos in the Photo Mode.